Fair allocation of indivisible items with conflict graphs: Introduction

-{\bf Our contributions and structure of the paper.} We first show that for all $k\ge 1$, the decision version of our \textsc{Fair $k$-Division Under Conflicts} is strongly NP-complete for conflict graphs from any graph class $\mathcal{G}$ for which \textsc{Independent Set} is NP-complete, provided a certain mild technical `extendability' condition is satisfied (Section~\ref{sec:generalhardness}).
+Our contributions are as follows.
+We first show that for all $k\ge 1$, the decision version of our \textsc{Fair $k$-Division Under Conflicts} is strongly NP-complete for conflict graphs from any graph class $\mathcal{G}$ for which \textsc{Independent Set} is NP-complete, provided a certain mild technical `extendability' condition is satisfied (Section~\ref{sec:generalhardness}).
 By a similar reasoning we can also reach a strong inapproximability result for our problem.
-For bipartite conflict graphs as well as their line graphs \textsc{Fair $k$-Division Under Conflicts} can be shown to be strongly NP-hard (Section~\ref{sec:bipartite}) although the corresponding \textsc{Independent Set} problem is polynomial-time solvable.
+For bipartite conflict graphs as well as their line graphs \textsc{Fair $k$-Division Under Conflicts} can be shown to be strongly NP-hard for all $k\ge 2$ (Section~\ref{sec:bipartite}), even though the corresponding \textsc{Weighted Independent Set} problem is polynomial-time solvable.
 On the other hand, for the relevant special case of biconvex bipartite graphs (cf.\ \cite{khoda13}, \cite{mast12}), \textsc{Fair $k$-Division Under Conflicts} can be solved by a pseudo-polynomial time algorithm.
 This result is based on an insightful pseudo-polynomial algorithm for the problem on a cocomparability conflict graph (Section~\ref{sec:poly}).
-Besides these results, in Section~\ref{sec:poly} we present dynamic programming based solutions for the classes of chordal graphs and graphs of bounded treewidth.
-See Figure~\ref{fig:Hasse} for a summary of results.
+Besides these results, in Section~\ref{sec:poly} we present dynamic programming based solutions for the classes of chordal graphs and graphs of bounded treewidth. {Finally, Section~\ref{sec:fptas} explains how fully polynomial time approximation schemes (FPTAS) can be derived from the pseudo-polynomial algorithms of this paper.
+Figure~\ref{fig:Hasse} gives on overview of the results.}